Liquidation

 Using different margin and leverage to open the position, the amount of loss the position can withstand will vary.
 Note that if the position value remains the same, the maintenance margin will also remain the same:

-• If using 10 USDT with 100x leverage, the maintenance margin is 5 U, and the position can withstand a loss of nearly 5 U at most.
+• If using 10 USDT with 100x leverage: the notional value is 1000 USDT, the maintenance margin is 5 U, and the position can withstand a loss of nearly 5 U at most.

-• If using 100 USDT with 10x leverage, the maintenance margin is 5 U, and the position can withstand a loss of nearly 95 U at most.
+• If using 100 USDT with 10x leverage: the notional value is 1000 USDT, the maintenance margin is 5 U, and the position can withstand a loss of nearly 95 U at most.

-• If using 200 USDT with 5x leverage, the maintenance margin is 5 U, and the position can withstand a loss of nearly 195 U at most.
+• If using 200 USDT with 5x leverage: the notional value is 1000 USDT, the maintenance margin is 5 U, and the position can withstand a loss of nearly 195 U at most.

 Liquidation Fee